FitnessKeeper/docker-smartling-connector/README.md

 volume to prevent it from taking a long time to checkout each branch again if you make a new container.
 If you do not explicitly setup a volume, an anonymous volume will be created for you on the instance.

+Useful URLs for the connector:
+HOST - Configured host for callbacks (http section in config) CALLBACK_PORT - Configured port for callbacks (http section in config) http vs. https - Based on configuration in http section as well.
+---
+http(s)://<HOST>:<CALLBACK_PORT>/health - Shows connector health info.
+http(s)://<HOST>:<CALLBACK_PORT>/health/db - Shows status of watched
+files in all branches that we are monitoring.